petersebok13/IC_PDS_Lasso_VAR_HDGC/README.md

 empirical/: Code to replicate the financial volatility network analysis

-utils/: Helper functions used across simulations and applications

-plots/: Reproducible figures used in the thesis

-Sebők, Péter (2025): Information Criterion Based Optimization of the PDS-Lasso-VAR Model and its Application on the High-Dimensional Granger Network Estimation.
+Thesis: Sebők, Péter (2025): Information Criterion Based Optimization of the PDS-Lasso-VAR Model and its Application on the High-Dimensional Granger Network Estimation.
 Corvinus University of Budapest, Institute of Finance.